adj.茂盛的,郁郁葱葱的;adj.奢华的,

 SYNONYMS:

-bleak, depleted, impoverished, infertile, poor, stark, unproductive; arid, dead, desert, dry, parched, sere ( sear), waterless2.
+bleak, depleted, impoverished, infertile, poor, stark, unproductive; arid, dead, desert, dry, parched, sere ( sear), waterless

 growing thickly and vigorously